Logistic and other regressions#

 y = np.random.binomial(num_trials, p=1 / (1 + np.exp(-logits)))

-# Define the binomial regression model
+# define the binomial regression model

 def binomial_regression_model(args):